mgreiler/se-unlocked/Transcripts/EP_40_Max_Stoiber.md

 As soon as basically as soon as the 10,000 persons joined almost to the day we started having server issues.
 And so we had to resolve those, then everything went fine.
 We're going, we doubled, we tripled, we quadrupled.
-We went from 10,000 to 9,000 people.
+We went from 10,000 to 90,000 people.
 No problem.
 And then as soon as we hit the a hundred thousand monthly active users, the next set up problems, they didn't get in with them releasing our server.
 Our servers were crashing constantly.
 And it was very fascinating how these, this sort of order of magnitude step change of traffic really impacted our stability.
-And so get ups really focused on making sure no one that gets up some writes code that doesn't run it, their order of line of traffic, that no one, there can even commit something to the code base, no matter how inexperienced they are or how much they fork rails, for example, that could break their systems.
+And so GitHub really focused on making sure no one at GitHub writes code that doesn't run their order of line of traffic, that no one, there can even commit something to the code base, no matter how inexperienced they are or how much they fork rails, for example, that could break their systems.